 A Political intent

 This project was above all Louis-Philippe's tribute to the Legitimist, “immemorial” nobility, who shunned his regime and whose support he tirelessly sought.
 This old Nobility of the Sword was the soul of the Crusades, going to liberate Christ’s tomb in Jerusalem from the end of the 11th century to the end of the 13th century, and thereafter ensuring pilgrim routes were safe.
-The depiction of the crusades appeared quite early in the king's Versailles project, but the room was only created following Sultan Mahmud II's donation of the Rhodes Door in 1836.
+The depiction of the crusades appeared quite early in the king's Versailles project, but the room was only created following Mahmud II (1784-1839), Sultan of the Ottoman Empire (1808-1839). donation of the Rhodes Door in 1836.

 Refurbishment of the North Wing